The 5th Wave (film): Plot

-At the base, the military have used deception and technology to convince the rescued children that the humans outside the base have been possessed.
-They provide military training to the children, forming them into squads to go on kill missions outside the base.
-Sam has been placed into a squad led by Ben, a boy Cassie had a crush on, along with Ringer, a tough teenage girl, Dumbo, who survived the 2nd wave, and Teacup.
-While out on a kill mission, Ringer removes her military implant, causing her to register as an Other-possessed human on the squad's scopes.
-The squad deduces the plan to have them kill real unpossessed humans, making them the 5th Wave.
-Ben sends his squad into the woods and returns to base, claiming his squad was killed, for the purpose of retrieving Sam, who was left behind.
-Ben confronts Colonel Vosch about child warriors being the 5th Wave and Cassie kills Sergeant Reznik during her one-on-one indoctrination spiel.
+At the base, the military have used deception and technology to convince the rescued children that all humans outside the base have been possessed.
+They provide military training to the children, forming them into squads to go on killing missions outside the base.
+Sam has been placed into a squad led by Ben Parish, a boy Cassie had a crush on, along with Ringer, a tough teenage girl, Dumbo, a teenage boy who survived the 'Second Wave,' and Teacup.
+While on their kill mission, Ringer removes her military implant, causing her to register as an Other-possessed human on the squad's scopes.
+The squad deduces that the plan is to have them kill any non-possessed humans: i.e., they are the 'Fifth Wave.'
+Ben sends his squad into the woods and returns to base, claiming his squad was killed, in order to retrieve Sam, who was left behind.
+Ben confronts Vosch about child warriors being the 'Fifth Wave.'
+Cassie kills Sergeant Reznik during her one-on-one indoctrination.
 Ben and Cassie find each other and leave to find Sam.
-Evan sets off numerous bombs and advises them to quickly find Sam before the destruction of the entire facility.
-Colonel Vosch and the surviving military Others evacuate with the human children by military aircraft.
-Cassie, Ben and Sam escape, with help from Ringer, just as Evan completes the destruction of the base.
+Evan sets off numerous bombs and advises them to find Sam before the destruction of the entire facility.
+Vosch and the surviving military Others evacuate with the human children by military aircraft.
+Cassie, Ben, and Sam escape, with help from Ringer, just as Evan completes the base's destruction.
 Ben's squad is reunited, and Cassie ponders the strength of hope as humanity's driving force for survival.

-Differences between the novel and the film

-This film adaptation of the novel comprises several major differences from the book: